Table of Contents

 This fluid – called serum – cushions and protects the layers of exposed skin and encourages new skin to grow.

 After 2-5 days a new layer of skin grows and the bubble of fluid is reabsorbed into the body, after which the skin that contained the bubble dries up and peels off.

 So that’s the process of getting a blister, which probably doesn’t sound all that bad if you’ve never suffered from them, but if you have you’ll know how painful they are and how much they can impact your walking adventures.

 Planning a cross-country jaunt along the West Highland Way?
-Well prepare for a miserable time if you get blisters as they’re very painful, and while you could just press on and grin and bear it, if the bubble bursts there’s a very real possibility of developing an infection.
+Well prepare for a miserable time if you get blisters as while you could just press on and grin and bear it, if the bubble bursts there’s a very real possibility of developing an infection.

 If left untreated, foot blisters can lead to sepsis and other life-threatening illnesses*